ICI3D/ICI3D.github.io/_profiles/scheepers.md

 role: SACEMA-ICI3D Coordinator
 involvement:
 position:
-affiliation: South African Centre for Epidemiological Modelling and Analysis ([SACEMA](http://www.sacema.com/ "SACEMA"))
+affiliation: South African Centre for Epidemiological Modelling and Analysis
 img: team/scheepers.jpg
 summary: Lynnemore is the SACEMA Research Manager and one of SACEMA's ICI3D coordinators.
 She assists with financial and administrative aspects of the program.
 github: